Parson Russell Terrier

 Parson Russell Terrier Common Health Issues

 Ataxia is the major threat to the health of a PRT.
-This is a type of nerve damage or disease that can be caused by things such as inner ear imbalances or spinal cord constrictions.
+This is a type of nerve damage or disease related to inner ear imbalances or spinal cord constrictions.
 Ataxia takes the form of a disruption in the smooth coordination of the four limbs necessary for quadrupedal animals to move fluidly.

 Health and Entertainment for your Parson Russell Terrier